YuriiShyshkin/LWSPerformance/README.md

 6. Click "Choose Files" and select any file.
 7. The page becomes unresponsive on 3 sec and in DevTools logs will bee meassage with time of operation.

-Repeat the steps with different values from **"Count of iterations"** picklist to see how increase operation time when increasing the **"Count of iterations"** value.
+Repeat the steps with different values from **"Count of iterations"** picklist to see how operation time increases when the **"Count of iterations"** value increases.

 The operation time in DevTools logs will be less in 3 times for each value from **"Count of iterations"** picklist when **LWS is disabled**.